TechnoMom/quote_generator/README.md

-# Mixed Messages
+# Quote Mixer

-Codecademy portfolio project Mixed Messages

-This is a little JavaScript project specified in the https://codecademy.com/ Full Stack Developer Course.
+This is a little JavaScript project to display a random quote from an array.